PPL-IIITA/ppl-assignment-The-Master-Coder/README.md

 # Abhishek Pasi  (**ICM2015002**)

 ##Build System:
->ubuntu 16.04 LTS
+>ubuntu 16.04 LTS <br />
 >OS type: 64 bit

 ##Command for Terminal in Linux:
-Note: All the codes submitted are tested on Python 2.7.12
+Note: All the codes submitted are tested on Python 2.7.12 only
 >python q1_driver.py      (in folder q1, for Question 1)<br />
 >python q2_driver.py      (in folder q2, for Question 2)